sudeep611/nepserate/README.rst

 Introduction
 ----------
-Python module to get the Nepse Price of the last traded date.
+Python module to get the Nepse Price rate of the last traded date.
 It is easy to install and simple to use.

-Thanks to [nepalstock](http://www.nepalstock.com) for the rate.
+Thanks to [nepalstock](http://www.nepalstock.com) for the data.

-It supports python 2.7+ and python 3 as well.
+Supported: python 2.7+, python 3

 Usage
 ----------
+Install

-$ python setup.py install # to install
+$ python setup.py install

+Example

 >>> from nepserate import ScrapeRate
 >>> rs = ScrapteRate()